agiertli/rhte-camelk-user-repository/labs/lab4/README.md

   - Examine `create-resources.sh` script and change it as needed.
 This will create the required resources which Integration need, such as configMap, secrets, etc. Note that we _must_ precreate these in advance of running `kamel promote` operation in the target (production) namespace as well.
 In real scenario these would be populated by the pipeline or via GitOps.
   - Inspect `pipeline.yaml` and understand what it does.
   - Fix the parameters of `kamel run` task (line 331-337).
-You need to config and mount all the required secrets and config map.
+You need to config and mount all the required secrets and config map which were created by the `create-resources.sh`.
 Refer to [Runtime Configuration](https://camel.apache.org/camel-k/1.10.x/configuration/runtime-config.html) and [Runtime Resources](https://camel.apache.org/camel-k/1.10.x/configuration/runtime-resources.html) if you need help.
   - Fix parameters of `kamel promote` task (line 346-352)
   - Inspect `pipeline-run.yaml` and fix the git repo url at line 28
   - Apply `pipeline.yaml` and `pipeline-run.yaml` onto your OCP cluster.
 You can inspect the Tekton pipelines also via OpenShift console